PortNLP/DivSumm/README.md

 # DivSumm summarization dataset

-Data for the COLING 2022 paper : Analyzing the Dialect Diversity in Multi-document Summaries.
+Dataset introduced in the paper: Analyzing the Dialect Diversity in Multi-document Summaries (COLING 2022) _Olubusayo Olabisi, Aaron Hudson, Antonie Jetter, Ameeta Agrawal_

-DivSumm is a novel dataset comprising of dialect-diverse tweets and human-written extractive and abstractive summaries.

-The DivSumm dataset consists of 90 tweets each on 25 topics - with their corresponding dialects (African-American, Hispanic and White).
+DivSumm is a novel dataset consisting of dialect-diverse tweets and human-written extractive and abstractive summaries.
+It consists of 90 tweets each on 25 topics in multiple English dialects (African-American, Hispanic and White), and two reference summaries per input."
-It also includes the extractive and abstractive gold summaries from 2 annotators for each of the 25 topics.

 If you use this dataset in your work, please cite our paper

 ## Directories

-Input Documents - 25 topics with 90 tweets each evenly distributed among 3 dialects
+input_docs - 90 tweets per topic evenly distributed among 3 dialects; total 25 topics

-Abstractive summaries - Two annotators were asked to summarize each topic in 5 sentences using their own words.
+abstractive - Two annotators were asked to summarize each topic in 5 sentences using their own words.

-Extractive summaries - Two annotators were asked to select 5 tweets from each topic that summarized the input tweets.
+extractive - Two annotators were asked to select 5 tweets from each topic that summarized the input tweets.